Join the Law Alumni Association Board of Directors

 Tournament Sports Honoree

-The Paul Dee Memorial Endowed Scholarship was established in 2014 by the Law Alumni Association with proceeds of their Annual Homecoming Golf Tournament and with a generous gift from his son, Terrence A. Dee, JD ’99, family and friends, to honor the memory of the late Paul Dee, JD ’77, former UM Secretary of the Board of Trustees, General Counsel and Athletic Director (1993-2008) as well as adjunct faculty at the School of Law.
+The Paul Dee & Terrance "Tad" Dee Memorial Endowed Scholarship is funded with proceeds from the Law Alumni Association’s Annual Homecoming Golf Tournament.
+The scholarship honors the memory of Paul Dee, JD ’77, former UM Secretary of the Board of Trustees, General Counsel and Athletic Director (1993-2008) and Tad Dee, JD ’99, a former editor of the Law Review and member of the Order of the Coif.
 The scholarship is awarded annually with preference given to students who have an interest in sports law.

 Elizabeth B. Honkonen,JD '98